miso-lims/miso-lims/docs/user_manual/general_navigation.md

 ## Bulk Create/Edit Pages

 In addition to creating and editing single items, it is often useful to work with many items at once.
-MISO provides many bulk create/edit pages to facilitate this (see figure {{figure}}).
+MISO provides many bulk create/edit pages to facilitate this (see figure below).
 These bulk pages feature a spreadsheet-like interface with features similar to popular spreadsheet software.

 ![Bulk propagate library aliquots page](../images/general-nav-bulk-page.png)